arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 (var first, var second) = pair;
 {% endhighlight %}

-## Build a 2-tuple yourself
-I bet you can see how easy would be to sum 2 pairs of integers.
-I'm also sure you could easily write a custom implementation of pair of integers, may be storing the 2 integer values in 2 class fields.

-The challenge is: implement one, but use no variable and no class field.
-Only rely on functions.<br />
+In this quiz I assume a wider definition for tuple: anything we can provide 2 integers and that is able to give them back when we invoke the functions `First` and `Second` on it.
+It should also be possible to sum two tuples.

-You should pass the following tests:
+In other words, the structure to build should pass the following tests:

 {% highlight csharp %}
 public class MyTupleIntTest